James E VanZandt VA Medical Center

 James E VanZandt VA Medical Center - Altoona, PA

-James E Vanzandt Va Medical Center is a mental health and addiction treatment center located at 2907 Pleasant Valley Boulevard in the 16602 zip code in Altoona, PA.
+James E Vanzandt Va Medical Center is an addiction and mental health treatment facility located at 2907 Pleasant Valley Boulevard in the 16602 zip code in Altoona, PA.
 It is operated by the U. S. Department of Veterans Affairs.
-James E Vanzandt Va Medical Center provides naltrexone administration, relapse prevention from naltrexone and suboxone prescription.
-Some of the treatment approaches used by James E Vanzandt Va Medical Center include counseling for substance abuse, DBT and motivational interviewing.
-James E Vanzandt Va Medical Center provides outpatient services, regular outpatient treatment and intensive outpatient treatment services.
-It also provides residential treatment for substance abuse and inpatient treatment for co-occurring mental health and substance use disorders.
-Other addiction treatment offered includes treatment for gambling disorder.
+James E Vanzandt Va Medical Center provides relapse prevention from naltrexone, prescribes suboxone and buprenorphine maintenance.
+Some of the treatment approaches used by James E Vanzandt Va Medical Center include anger management, matrix model and relapse prevention treatment.
+James E Vanzandt Va Medical Center provides IOT, outpatient rehab and regular outpatient treatment.
+It also provides inpatient treatment for dual diagnosis and residential treatment for substance abuse.
+Other addiction treatment offered includes gambling disorder treatment.

 Address: 2907 Pleasant Valley Boulevard, Altoona, PA 16602